martinthomson/bottom-fluff/draft-thomson-rswg-bottom-fluff.md

 and waste their time.

-The IETF can better serve its audience by moving boilerplate to the bottom of documents.
+The IETF can better serve its audience by moving boilerplate in RFCs and Internet-Drafts to the bottom of documents.
 This ensures that notices exist, but are minimally annoying.